-Competitive Benchmarking is the strategic process of comparing a product, service, or user experience against direct and indirect competitors to evaluate relative performance, identify strengths and weaknesses, and uncover opportunities for improvement.
-In UX, it focuses on assessing how your…
+Competitive Benchmarking is the process of systematically comparing a product, service, or user experience against direct and indirect competitors to measure relative performance, uncover strengths and weaknesses, and identify opportunities for improvement.
+In UX, competitive benchmarking focuses on evaluating usability,…

 Contextual Inquiry is a qualitative user research method that combines observation with in-depth interviews in the user’s natural environment.
 It aims to understand user behaviors, workflows, motivations, and pain points in context, offering deep insights for user-centered design.
 Expanded Definition…